-In January 2019, the Government of Algeria (GoA) replaced the import ban implemented in 2018 with a temporary additional safeguard duty (Droit Additionnel Provisoire de Sauvegarde, (DAPs).
+In January 2019, the GoA replaced this import ban implemented in 2018 with a temporary additional safeguard duty (Droit Additionnel Provisoire de Sauvegarde, (DAPs).
+The GoA not only maintains the DAPs but will also extend the list of products subject to this additional duty.
+The list is expected by the end of 2020.